-- Students must meet with their Academic Advisor before the next semester begins in order to retain their class schedule. - b.
-Students must participate in the "Student Success Seminar". - Students will be permitted to enroll only in courses for that semester that are approved by the Academic Advisor.
+- Students must meet with their Academic Advisor before the next semester begins in order to retain their class schedule. - Students must complete the "Student Success Seminar". - Students will be permitted to enroll only in courses for that semester that are approved by the Academic Advisor.
 Courses may include one or more of the following: - A limitation on the number of hours attempted; - Registering for developmental courses as needed; - Registering for a repeat of unsuccessful courses; - Referral to other College resources, such as the Financial Aid Office, to receive further guidance.